The Adventure of the Missing Three-Quarter: Film

-Radio and audio dramas
+Audio

 A radio adaptation aired as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode was adapted by Edith Meiser and aired on 8 June 1931, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 Another production in the same series based on the story was broadcast in 1932.

 Meiser also adapted the story as an episode of the American radio series The New Adventures of Sherlock Holmes, with Basil Rathbone as Holmes and Nigel Bruce as Watson, that aired on 29 December 1940.

 "The Missing Three-Quarter" was adapted by Felix Felton as a 1955 radio production for the BBC Home Service, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson, with Felton as Lord Mount-James and Ronald Simpson as Dr Leslie Armstrong.
 Hobbs and Shelley also played Holmes and Watson respectively in an adaptation of the story that aired on the BBC Light Programme in 1962, which was adapted by Michael Hardwick.

 In 1993 it was dramatised for BBC Radio 4 by Roger Danes as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson, featuring Peter Jeffrey as Dr Armstrong and Peter Howell as Lord Mount-James.

 The story was adapted as a 2013 episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, starring John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

-In 2025, the podcast Sherlock & Co. adapted the story in a three-episode adventure called "The Missing Three-Quater", starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.
+In 2025, the podcast Sherlock & Co. adapted the story in a three-episode adventure called "The Missing Three-Quarter", starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.
 Gary Lineker and Alan Shearer feature as themselves.
 Lineker is also a founder of Sherlock & Co's production company, Goalhanger Podcast.
 Tom Holland from Goalhanger podcast, The Rest is History, plays Dr. Armstrong.